 Quality assurance more than just testing

-Testing is but only one of the activities done by QA specialists.
+Testing is but only one of the activities done by QA specialists during the Web QA Process.
 In fact, we encourage website developers to test their own code.
 Quality control is also a significant aspect in keeping every product in good quality and that it also meets end-user and client expectations.
 This component ensures the:

 - Degree of readiness of the web application to be released